-  To improve your conversion rates, you need to think like a user.
-Launch your app and pretend it’s your first time.
+Think like a user.
+Pretend you’ve launched your app for the first time.
 What annoys you or slows you down?
 Make moving through the funnel as easy as possible.
 Remove unnecessary buttons or links, simplify your registration process, and streamline your UI.

-Next, look for big drop-offs in unexpected places.
-For instance, it’s common to see users drop out of the checkout process when it’s time to enter credit card details.
+Look for unexpected drop-offs.
+It’s common to see users drop out of the checkout process when it’s time to enter credit card details.
 But if you’re seeing an unusual drop off where users add their shipping address, there could be a UI issue or bug that’s causing problems or preventing users from moving to the next step.

 Even the best apps don’t retain 100% of their users.
-Some churn is normal for every app, and “acceptable” churn rates vary by industry, but most app owners lose 80% of new users in the first 90 days.
+Most app owners lose 80% of new users in the first 90 days.7

-Track daily churn, or at the very least weekly churn, using this formula:
+Track daily and weekly churn rate using this formula:

 Pro tip: Compare daily uninstalls with the number of daily downloads and daily activations to get a net result of your mobile app growth.

-Let’s say roughly 10 users uninstall your app each day, but 35 new users are activated each day.
-That still represents an uptick of 25 users each day.
-But if those numbers were reversed, you’d have a serious churn problem on your hands.
+Let’s say roughly 10 users uninstall and 35 new users are activated each day.
+That represents an uptick of 25 users each day.
+If those numbers were reversed, you’d have a serious churn problem on your hands.

 Performance Issues That Lead to Churn*:

-Even more interesting, the same study found that mobile app users prioritize quality and star ratings over price when selecting apps.
+Even more interesting, mobile app users prioritize quality and star ratings over price8 when selecting apps.